jrouwe/JoltPhysics.js/README.md

 By default the examples use the WASM compat version of Jolt.
 This requires serving the html file using a web server rather than opening the html file directly.

-Go open a terminal in this folder and run the following commands:
+Open a terminal in this folder and run the following commands:

 ```
 npm install